emmt/OIFITS.jl/README.md

     println("$key = $value / $comment")
 end
 ```
-For commentary FITS keywords (HISTORY or COMMENT), the value and comment
+For commentary FITS keywords (`"HISTORY"` or `"COMMENT"`), the value and
-are identical (in the sense that they are references to the same object)
+the comment are identical (in the sense that they are references to the
-and are a vector of strings (one for each commentary card of the given
+same object) and are a vector of strings (one for each commentary card of
-keyword).
-Other keywords should be unique and thus have a scalar value.
+the given keyword).
+Other keywords must be unique and thus have a scalar
+value.

 In addition to the indexation, the specific value of a keyword can be
 retrieved by one of the following four different methods: